Fluid vs. Magnetic Bike Trainers: Which Ones Are Better?

 Power curves – linear, progressive, outdoor (for illustrative purposes only)

 On the other hand, magnetic bike trainers have a linear power curve.
-You will learn more about them below.
+You’ll learn more about them below.

 The following video explains the Kinetic Fluid resistance unit and why Kinetic uses medical-grade silicone.